christianpflugradt/virtuallet/README.md

 You must have sqlite3 gem installed which can be done using RubyGems package manager: `gem install sqlite3`.
 See also: https://rubygems.org/gems/sqlite3

+#### Rust 1.61 dependencies

+You must install chrono (to obtain current month and year) and rusqlite. `virtuallet.sh` uses `cargo` but in theory it is possible to compile the program with both dependencies using `rustc` too.

 #### Steel Bank Common Lisp 2.1 dependencies

 You must have `quicklisp` and `asdf` set up.
 The sqlite dependency will then be automatically downloaded and installed.